 Not only that, you can be certain that whatever you bring home will go with what you already have because all of your decorating decisions were made with the same guidelines in mind.

 Taking the time to know your style definition is essential to creating a cohesive look in your home.
-It’s so important that I’m creating an entire course (which will be available April 28th) to walk you through the steps of defining your signature style and how to take your definition and implement it in your home.
+It’s so important that I’ve created an entire course to walk you through the steps of defining your signature style and how to take your definition and implement it in your home.

 3. You’re dealing with inspiration overload.